aref98/chatroom-node.js/README.md

 # chat-room-app
-This tutorial abount chat  room app using socket.io and express js "# chatroom-node.js"
+This is a chat-room app using socket.io and express js "# chatroom-node.js"